XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-advisory-deletion.md

         5 1 * * * rippled --conf /etc/opt/ripple/rippled.cfg can_delete now

-    Be sure that you schedule the command to run based on the time zone your server's clock is configured to use.
-Ripple recommends running all production servers with the UTC time zone.
+    Be sure that you schedule the command to run based on your server's configured time zone.

     **Tip:** You do not need to schedule a `cron` job to run online deletion if you have `advisory_delete` disabled.
-In that case, `rippled` runs online deletion automatically when the server's oldest available ledger is twice as old as the number of ledgers to keep after deletion.
+In that case, `rippled` runs online deletion automatically when the server has approximately twice the number of ledgers to keep after deletion.

 4. Start (or restart) the `rippled` service.